 Changes in sea ice can directly affect the health of Arctic ecosystems.
-Mammals such as polar bears and walruses rely on the presence of sea ice to preserve their hunting, breeding, and migrating habits.
+Mammals such as polar bears and walruses rely on the presence of sea ice for hunting, breeding, and migrating.
 These animals face the threat of declining birth rates and restricted access to food sources because of reduced sea ice coverage and thickness.
 Impacts on Arctic wildlife, as well as the loss of ice itself, are already restricting the traditional subsistence hunting lifestyle of indigenous Arctic populations such as the Yup'ik, Iñupiat, and Inuit.

 While diminished sea ice can have negative ecological effects, it can also present commercial opportunities.
 For instance, reduced sea ice opens shipping lanes and increases access to natural resources in the Arctic region.

 About the Indicator